tacascer-org/xml-processor/README.md

 files inlined.
 The `sample_1.xsd` file should be in the same directory as your running application.

 The input XML string includes another XML file `sample_1.xsd` which is located in the same directory as your running application.
-The `XmlIncludeFlattener` will inline the content of `sample_1.xsd` into the main XML string.
+The `IncludeFlattener` will inline the content of `sample_1.xsd` into the main XML string.

 Assuming `sample_1.xsd` contains: